nhutchison/PSIPro/README.md

                  If x is 2, Set the internal brightness value, overriding the POT.
-                   The default setting is that brightness is 20. y is a value between 0 (off) and 255 (max brightness) Values over 200 will be limited to 200 to preserve the life of the LEDs.This value is saved to the EPROM and will persist after power down. for example:  2Py or 2Pyy or 2Pyyy
+                   The default setting is that brightness is 20.
+                   Y is a value between 0 (off) and 255 (max brightness) Values over 200 will be limited to 200 to preserve the life of the LEDs.This value is saved to the EPROM and will persist after power down. for example:  2Py or 2Pyy or 2Pyyy

                  If x is 3, Set the internal brighness value, overriding the POT, but do not save to EEPROM.
                    3P0 will restore the brightness to it's previous value.
-If that was POT control, the POT setting will be used, it if was internal brightness, then the previous globla internal brigtness witll be used.
+If that was POT control, the POT setting will be used, if it was internal brightness, then the previous global internal brightness will be used.
                    3Pyyy will set the brightness in the range 1 to 200.
 Values over 200 will be limited to 200 to preserve the life of the LEDs.

                 @xPy from R2 Touch (You don't need the '0' before the x when using the P command.

    i2c:

    When sending i2c command the Panel Address is defined on the config.h tab to be 22.
 The command type and value are needed.